PKU-Alignment/align-anything/README.md

 Quick start examples can be found at [here](./examples/)

 To prepare for training, all scripts are located in the `./scripts` and parameters that require user input have been left empty.
-For example, the DPO scripts for `Text+Image -> Text` modality is as follow:
+For example, the DPO scripts for `Text + Image -> Text` modality is as follow:

 ```bash
 MODEL_NAME_OR_PATH="" # model path